ALISHA:

 Serious side effects of TIVDAK may include:

-Eye Problems.
+Eye problems.
 See “What is the most

 important information I should know about TIVDAK?”